openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 	// Draw a circle at the brightest location. ofNoFill();
-	ofEllipse (maxBrightnessX, maxBrightnessY, 40,40);
+	ofDrawEllipse (maxBrightnessX, maxBrightnessY, 40,40);
 }
 ```
 Our application locates the bright spot of the laser (which, luckily for us, is the brightest part of the scene) and draws a circle around it.
 Of course, now that we know where the brightest (or darkest) spot is, we can can develop many interesting applications, such as sun trackers, turtle trackers...

 ![Laser Tag by GRL](images/laser_tag_result.jpg)

 Being able to locate the brightest pixel in an image has other uses, too.
 For example, in a depth image (such as produced by a Kinect sensor), the brightest pixel corresponds to the *foremost point*—or the nearest object to the camera.
-This can be extremely useful if you're making an interactive installation that tracks a user's hand.
+Depending on your installation geometry, this can be extremely useful if you're making an interactive installation that tracks a user's hand.

 ![Not mine](images/kinect-forepoint.jpg)

-*The brightest pixel in a depth image corresponds to the nearest object to the camera.*
+*The brightest pixel in a depth image corresponds to the nearest object to the camera.
+In the configuration shown here, the "nearest object" is almost certain to be the user's hand or nose.*

 Unsurprisingly, tracking *more than one* bright point requires more sophisticated forms of processing.
 If you're able to design and control the tracking environment, one simple yet effective way to track up to three objects is to search for the reddest, greenest and bluest pixels in the scene.
 Zachary Lieberman used a technique similar to this in his [*IQ Font*](https://vimeo.com/5233789) collaboration with typographers Pierre & Damien et al., in which letterforms were created by tracking the movements of a specially-marked sports car.